 Singles are where I select individual stocks in my personal account based on my belief in their potential gains.
 They tend to be more aggressive selections.
 I think this is the way most investors choose stocks.
-It doesn't work very consistently for me.
+It doesn't beat market returns.

 Software as a Service (SAAS) companies lease software to their customers with recurring fees rather than sell (lease) it with a one-time price.
+Originally the portfolio came from Motif Investing.